steve9000gi/CompareCases/README.txt

 README file for CompareCases

+Written by Steve Chall (stevec@renci.org), RENCI @ Duke (www.renci.org)
+in collaboration with and based on the work of
+Joseph Y. Lo, Associate Research Professor of Medical Physics Grad Program, Radiology and Biomedical Engineering (joseph.lo@duke.edu)
+Shiva K. Das, Professor, Department of Radiation Oncology, Duke University School of Medicine (shiva.das@duke.edu) Vorakarn Chanyavanich, (vorakarn.chanyavanich@duke.edu)

 1. CompareCases Overview

-CompareCases is an application that supports the exploration of several kinds of data about pre-existing prostate cancer radiation therapy cases
+CompareCases is an application that supports the exploration of several kinds of data about pre-existing prostate cancer radiation therapy cases.

 2. Graphical User Interface / Work Flow